 The design which is traced on to a tracing paper is kept on the fabric and running stitch by hand is used to outline the embroidery design on to the fabric.
 This is used mostly on very textured fabrics like velvet, suede Felts and other piled fabrics, which cannot be marked with any of the former methods.

 2.Keep the design transfer paper on the fabric.

 3.Work running stitches along the line of the design through the paper and fabric.
 Ensure that at the starting and ending you have anchored the thread on the fabric with back stitches

 4.After the outline is done pull the fabric gently away

 An easy method is to use a basting stitch on your sewing machine.

 Water-soluble transfer materials method.

-You can use a stabilizer with a self adhesive backing or a very light interfacing sheet on which you can print / copy / draw the embroidery designs .
-With a stabilizer sheet like the Printable Sticky Fabri-Solvy Stabilizer you can stick it on to the fabric after peeling off the backing sheet and print the embroidery.
+You can use a stabilizer with a self-adhesive backing or a very light interfacing sheet on which you can print / copy / draw the embroidery designs.
+With a stabilizer sheet like the Printable Sticky Fabri-Solvy Stabilizer, you can stick it on to the fabric after peeling off the backing sheet.
 Do the embroidery.
-Afterwards when you wash the fabric the stabilizer washes way fully.
+Afterward, when you wash the fabric the stabilizer washes way fully.
 Very convenient but slightly expensive method.

 This is the method used when you have a small design and you have to embroider this to a large area.
 You have to enlarge the design and then work.
 The method is simple enough.